Health emergency cost map Nepal: Bir vs Patan vs private hospitals, and what insurance actually covers

 - Enrollment: At Health Insurance Service points in your local-level municipal unit, with a citizenship certificate and family details.

-The honest framing: NHIP is meaningful if you live in a district where hospitals are actually being reimbursed, you renew on time, and your costs are dominated by primary, secondary, and routine secondary care.
+The honest framing: NHIP is meaningful if you live in a district where hospitals are actually being reimbursed, you renew on time, and your costs are dominated by primary care and routine secondary care.
 For a major emergency at a private hospital, it covers a fraction of one day's stay.

 What private health insurance actually covers